Teradata/dbt-teradata-utils/dbt_utils_integration_tests_howto/README.txt

 -------------------------------------------------------------------------------

 Running the tests:
-$DBT_TB_UTILS points to the dbt-teradata-utils repository on the local machine - the repository under test
+$DBT_TB_UTILS refers to the dbt-teradata-utils repository on the local machine - the repository under test
-$DBT_UTILS points to the https://github.com/dbt-labs/dbt-utils repository from the local machine
+$DBT_UTILS refers to the https://github.com/dbt-labs/dbt-utils repository from the local machine

 1. Download the dbt-utils repo: git clone https://github.com/dbt-labs/dbt-utils.git $DBT_UTILS